 Each fall, the Institute brings world-renowned artists and art historians to Baylor.
-Individual critiques, small group discussions, and public lectures from powerhouses like Frank Stella, Roxy Paine, Petra Chu and Paul Hayes Tucker are all part of your unique experience as a major in Baylor's Art Department.
+Individual critiques, small group discussions, and public lectures from powerhouses like Frank Stella, Roxy Paine, Petra Chu and Paul Hayes Tucker are all part of your unique experience as a major in Baylor's Department of Art and Art History.

 The Allbritton Art Institute conducts regional field trips funding transportation and admissions to museums allowing Baylor students the opportunity to view artwork with faculty and their peers in Dallas, Ft.
 Worth, Houston, and San Antonio, TX.
-Each year, the Institute co-sponsors a regional trip with Baylor’s Department of Art.
+Each year, the Institute co-sponsors a regional trip with the Department of Art and Art History.